jeremyNCH/microservice-seatgeek/README.md

   Auto managed by browser                             | Managed manually by devs
 ```

+### How to create a secret for our JWT signing key

+- Create the secret k8s object inside our cluster.
+It will be available in our pods as ENV_VARIABLE inside the container running the specific service
+- `kubectl create secret generic <secret-name> --from-literal=<key>=<value>`
+  - e.g: `k create secret generic jwt-secret --from-literal=JWT_KEY=ChangeThisSecretValue`
+  - `k get secrets` to get all secrets

 ## Setup in Google Cloud - Development in the cloud (DitC)

 1. Create a new GCP account at <cloud.google.com/free> to get a free \$300 credit